 There are some family lawyers who will tell you that you shouldn’t talk to your spouse about divorce.
 You should simply file first and this will give you an advantage.
 Unless you are dealing with a situation involving physical or emotional abuse, not discussing your divorce prior to filing creates significant hurdles to effecting an efficient and fair resolution of your case.

 Why It’s Important to Talk First

-While many couples may sense that a divorce is imminent, no one likes to be surprised by a divorce filing.
-Yes discussing divorce can be uncomfortable, but with these discussion come an ability to determine what type of divorce you want.
-You have many divorce options: uncontested divorce, mediation, collaborative divorce, litigation, or a hybrid of all of these.
-When you file for divorce without discussing it with your spouse, you immediately lose your ability to choose how your divorce will proceed.
+While many couples may sense that a divorce is imminent, no one likes to be surprised by filed papers.
+Yes, discussing the matter can be uncomfortable, but with this discussion comes the ability to determine what type of outcome you want.
+You have many divorce options: uncontested, mediation, collaborative, litigation, or a hybrid of all of these.
+When you file without discussing it with your spouse, you immediately lose your ability to choose how your case will proceed.

 What You Shouldn’t Talk About

 If you do decide to talk to your spouse about your divorce, it’s important to think about what you will and will not discuss.
 It is best to simply discuss how you want to proceed.
 An agreement, for example, to keep legal fees down, to preserve what family relationships you can, and to empower your children, goes a long way to ensuring a healthy divorce.
-As it relates to your children, the less animosity you have in your divorce, the less damage you will do to your children as a result of your divorce.
+As it relates to your children, the less animosity you have, the less damage you will do to your children as a result.

 Why Counseling Can Help Even When It’s Over